Magforum logo links to homepage

 Future profile

-Publicis Blueprint wins top agency award
+Publicis Blueprint is top agency

 Publicis Blueprint has been voted customer magazine agency of the year by the Association of Publishing Agencies.
 John Brown Citrus picked up five awards and Haymarket three.
 River won editor of the year for the Sunday Times Travel Magazine.

-Customer magazine publishers profiles
+Customer publishers profiles

 Grazia launch issue cover with Kate Moss